What is a regulated bridging loan?

 - Purchasing at auction – when buying at auction, there is usually a 28 day deadline for completion.
 As traditional mortgages can’t usually be completed this quickly, many turn to bridging as an alternative.

 - Property refurbishment – where refurbishment requires additional borrowing, or where the works are particularly heavy, some mortgage lenders may be unwilling to support you.
-Bridging finance can be used as an alternative in this situation.
+Bridging finance can be used as an alternative to residential mortgages in this situation.

 - Funding care fees – when moving into care, many providers require a number of months payments upfront.
 This can be out of reach for many and can mean moving to a less desirable care home.
 Bridging loans can be used to release equity for the fees, giving you a greater choice of homes.